lschmalen/trac-proj/README.md

 ## Configuration
 The program is written in python.
 I recommend to use a virtual environment or a Python distribution like [Anaconda](https://www.anaconda.com/).
 Anaconda is also the preferred method to install a complete Python environment on a Windows machine.
 If you are using Anaconda, I advise you to create an environment within which you run the code.
 You can directly create the environment for running the notebooks using the provided environment.yml file using `conda env create -f environment.yml`.
 You can then activate the envinronment using `conda activate track_project`.

+To configure the program, you can press the _Settings_ button in the program, which will open a small window where you can type in the name of the buttons inside the field.
+Each line corresponds to a button.
+Currently, you need to restart the program for the changes to become effective.

-To configure the program you should edit the `config.ini` file.
+Alternatively, you can also configure the program by editing the `config.ini` file.
 In the `[Buttons]` section, you can specify the different tasks and projects.
 Every task is assigned a `ButtonX` variable, where `X` should be replaced by a numeral counting from 1 to the number of buttons.
 For example
 * `Button1 = Research`
 * `Button2 = Powerpoint`